0xf8/lirc_home/README.md

 This is part of the [Open Source Universal Remote](http://opensourceuniversalremote.com) project.

-## Installation

-You'll need to have [LIRC](http://lirc.org) installed and configured on your machine to use ``lirc_web``.
-In addition, you'll need to install [nodejs](http://nodejs.org).
-Once you have LIRC and nodejs installed and configured, you'll be able to install ``lirc_web`` and it's dependencies:

-    git clone git://github.com/alexbain/lirc_web.git
-    cd lirc_web
-    npm install
-    node app.js

-You're set!
-Verify the web interface works by opening ``http://SERVER:3000/`` in a web browser.

-If you want to have the app available via port 80 and start on boot, there are example NGINX and Upstart configuration files included in the ``example_configs/`` directory.

 ## Configuration

 As of v0.0.8, ``lirc_web`` supports customization through a configuration file (``config.json``) in the root of the project.
 There are currently four configuration options: